Contract Obligations as an Owner Builder

 deemed to have given the purchaser a contractual warranty that the Owner Builder works have been completed to a reasonable tradesman-like standard.
 Accordingly, the purchaser has the right to sue and claim compensation from the seller for any rectification works required to the original work performed by the Owner Builder should those works become defective within the 6-year period of completion of works.

 Importance of knowing your obligations as an Owner Builder

-If you wish to discuss your obligations as an Owner Builder, or discuss what additional property enquiries we recommend you should make when purchasing from an Owner Builder, then please contact our conveyancing manager Libby Dessaix or our Solicitor Mark Game on (07) 3236 0001.
+If you wish to discuss your obligations as an Owner Builder or discuss what additional property inquiries we recommend you should make when purchasing from an Owner Builder, then please contact our conveyancing manager Libby Dessaix or our Solicitor Mark Game on (07) 3236 0001.

-This information contained in this article is correct as at 5 February 2014.
+The information contained in this article is correct as of 5 February 2014.
 The information is a guide only and is not to be taken as legal advice and at all times we recommend you seek independent legal advice regarding your own individual circumstances from your legal representative.